Corporate Traumatic Stress Disorder (CTSD)

 On the other hand, the negative experiences are the ones that we unknowingly can make decisions from, lead others with and set policy from (if you're in that position to do so).

 With the number of people that may deal with the symptoms of CTSD and are not aware, the questions begs to be asked, what is the cause and effect on the bottom line of any company?

 Now that we have defined what it is, have you experienced it?

 How should we deal with it?
-What do you think causes it?
+What can we do to help mitigate it?

-I have a few thoughts on the personal treatment for CTSD but for now, I want to hear from you.
+I have a few thoughts on the personal treatment of CTSD but for now, I want to hear from you.

 Is Corporate Traumatic Stress Disorder (CTSD) a real thing?